 Dante Alighieri (Inferno, XXVII)

-FAENZA is an ancient city of art, which is traversed by the river Lamone and cut in two parts by the Via Emilia (today is known as Corso Mazzini and Corso Saffi).
 Despite its Roman roots, the city features strong Renaissance elements.
-Moreover, the urban fabric is dotted by some clear references of its old Baroque splendour, as well as of the bourgeois elegance of liberty.
+Moreover, the urban fabric is dotted by some clear references of its old Baroque splendour, as well as of the bourgeois elegance of the Art nouveau.

-The name of Faenza is famous beyond the Italian borders for the production of CERAMICS.
+Despite being a small town of the Romagna, Faenza is famous beyond the Italian borders for the production of CERAMICS.
 It’s an art and craft tradition started during the Renaissance: the little local workshops have been creating unique pieces for more than five centuries.

 Time has gifted the people of Faenza with a precious artistic and architectural heritage, which visitors can admire strolling around the typical Roman orthogonal streets of the city centre.